pfaz69/VMDMS/README.md

 Program tested with Ubuntu 20.04.

-If you use this code for your research, please consider citing the linked paper "Enhanced forecasting of shipboard electrical power demand using multivariate input and variational mode decomposition with mode selection".
+If you use this code for your research, please consider citing the linked paper.
 Here's a BibTeX reference:

 ```bibtex
 @article{fazzini_2025,